 CEO/President and Promoter

-Valeria says ‘the rodeo has a rich history, legacy and importance to the community.’
+Valeria is the only Black woman that owns and promotes a touring rodeo circuit across the United States.
+She says, ‘the rodeo has a rich history, legacy and importance to the community.’
 She has made a commitment to continue her late husband Lu Vason’s legacy.
 She is passionate about BPIR, works hard to create an enhanced vision and a more detailed strategic direction for the BPIR.
-Valeria believes that promoting a first class African American rodeo tour remains critical to both the Black Cowboys/Cowgirls and to the communities across the US.
-She believes it is more important than ever for all of us to set examples, create visions and provide opportunities for kids and young adults to understand the history and purpose of the rodeo.
+Valeria believes that promoting a first-class African American rodeo tour remains critical to both the Black Cowboys/Cowgirls and to the communities across the US.
+She believes it is more important than ever for all of us to set examples, create visions and provide opportunities for kids and young adults to understand the history and purpose of the rodeo, while creating history.

-Valeria knows that no journey can be done alone and feels fortunate to have a very strong business and rodeo team supporting her and the BPIR.
-These people include Margo Wade Ladrew, Ronnie Cunningham, Jeff Douvel, Kenneth Johnson, Acynthia Villery, Sheri Vason, Carolyn Carter, Sedgwick Haynes, Deon Osborne, Stephanie Haynes and others.
+Valeria knows that no journey cannot be done alone and feels fortunate to have a very strong business and rodeo team supporting her and the BPIR.
+These people include Margo Wade Ladrew, Ronnie Cunningham, Jeff Douvel, Kenneth Johnson, Acynthia Villery, Sheri Vason, Carolyn Carter, Brian White, Wefus Tyus, Stephanie Haynes and others.

-In addition to providing leadership for the Bill Pickett Invitational Rodeo, she works very closely with the chair person for the Bill Pickett Memorial Scholarship fund to assure the community involvement remains viable and the scholarship funds grows to provide financial support to our youth.
+In addition to providing leadership for the Bill Pickett Invitational Rodeo, she works very closely with the chairperson for the Bill Pickett Memorial Scholarship fund to assure the community involvement remains viable and the scholarship funds grows to provide financial support to our youth.
+This year, in additional to it’s two national scholarships awarded each year, the BPMSF will be giving regional scholarships in each of its rodeo markets.

 She believes in God, loves family, friends and life.
 According to Valeria, “Living life to the fullest and treating others as you want them to treat you is a critical part of my foundation”.